 In 1940 due to Germany’s WWII blitz of Britain disaster struck.
 Four of the five Stratton factories were destroyed.
 Production was forced to a standstill.
 Manufacture resumed after the war, but shortages in Britain meant that particularly metals as raw materials, were in short supply.

 Compacts of this time can even be found made from aircraft alloy.
 The arrival of the 50s brought a big change for Stratton.

-It was patented in 1948 and was designed to prevent your nails being damaged.
-However some much earlier compacts also had this mechanism.
+It was patented in 1948 and was designed to prevent your nails from being damaged.
+However, some much earlier compacts also had this mechanism.

 Stratton were famed for the quality of their enamel and reliability.
 Stratton ceased trading in 1997.
 Now modern 21st Century Stratton compacts are made but they are not British made & collectors consider them inferior to the vintage Stratton compacts.